CS3219-AY2324S1/ay2324s1-course-assessment-g32/docs/LocalRedisSetup.md

 - Download and install [Ubuntu](https://ubuntu.com/download/desktop)
   - It is recommended to install the 64-bit version
-- Download and install [Redis](https://redis.io/download) server
+- Download and install [Redis](https://redis.io/docs/install/install-redis/install-redis-on-windows/) server
-  - You can use the default settings given
+  - You can follow the instructions given
     - Port should be `6379`

 ## For Mac OS